 Bell and Ross is a reasonably young brand compared to others on this list, but they found true success with their BR01 rectangular collection.

 The BR03 is a smaller version but has all the same design elements.
 It’s a modern watch with newer materials used on the dial, case, and bracelet.
 For example, the black matte version uses heavy rubber and anti-reflective sapphire.

 Inside is an automatic movement.
 You’ll notice different complications on different models; for example, there is a power reserve indicator version and a date window, chronograph and GMT.
 It’s common to see these watches at 100m water resistance, though this depends on the model’s materials.

 You can still purchase a BRO3 today but expect prices around $3,500.

 That’s our quick lowdown on the ten best men’s rectangular watches.
 If you’re a person who is looking for serious style, then a rectangular watch will definitely make a statement.
-If this is your price range, we recommend you head to our article on the best luxury smartwatches for men in 2021, which you can find here.
+If this is your price range, we recommend you head to our article on the best luxury smartwatches for men, which you can find here.

 Maygen is a multifaceted writer, proofreader, and experienced smartwatch industry writing and editing professional.